-28. A GENERAL VIEW OF THE LITURGY OF THE EUCHARIST
+33. A GENERAL VIEW OF THE LITURGY OF THE EUCHARIST

 The Liturgy of the Word which is now finished has not been simply a preparation for the Liturgy of the Eucharist, though it certainly serves that important purpose.
-Its primary purpose is to nurture our souls with God's Living Word.
+Its primary objective is to nurture our souls with God's Living Word.
 As the sacred Body and Blood of Christ will nourish and strengthen us in the Liturgy of the Eucharist, so the Word of God nourishes and strengthens us in the Liturgy of the Word.
 The Mass is a table set with Word and Sacrament.

-To launch ourselves into a general overview of the Liturgy of the Eucharist, let us reflect on a little modern-day parable.
+To launch ourselves into a general overview of the Liturgy of the Eucharist, let us reflect on a little modern-day simile.
 You give your wife a box of chocolates because you love her.
 With smiles and thanks she takes it from you as she recognises the love behind it.
-Then she opens it and offers the box back to you, giving you first choice of the selection.
+Then she opens it and offers the box back to you, giving you the pick of the mix.

-A simple parable, but one that expresses well the essential thrust of the Liturgy of the Eucharist.
-We offer a gift to God because we love Him and want to thank Him (Presentation of the Gifts); God accepts our gift and changes it (Eucharistic Prayer); then he gives it back to us transformed a million times over (Rite of Holy Communion).
+A simple but deficient parable, yet one that expresses essentially the thrust of the Liturgy of the Eucharist.
+We offer a gift to God because we love Him and want to thank Him (Presentation of the Gifts); God accepts our gift and changes it (Eucharistic Prayer); then he gives it back to us offering us the Choicest Gift of all (Rite of Holy Communion).

 Giving is almost always an expression of love and gratitude.
-In the Mass, as we exchange our gifts, the love and gratitude of mankind encounter the love and mercy of God in such a sublime a way that only God could have devised it.
+In the Mass, as we exchange our gifts, the love and gratitude of mankind encounter the love and mercy of God in such a sublime way that only God Himself could have devised it.

-29. THE PRESENTATION OF THE GIFTS
+34. PRESENTATION OF THE GIFTS

-Apart from kissing it at the beginning and possibly picking the Gospel Book up from it for the Gospel Procession, the Priest has not been at the Altar at all so far.
-The old Tridentine Mass (the Latin Mass many of us were brought up with) had the priest at the altar from beginning to end, reading from there even the Epistle and the Gospel.
+Apart from kissing it at the beginning of Mass and collecting the Gospel Book from it at the start of the Gospel Procession, the Priest has not yet been at the

+Altar at all.
+The old Tridentine Mass (the Latin Mass many of us were brought up with) had the priest at the altar from beginning to end, even reading from there the Scriptures.
 This changed with the reforms of Vatican II.
-Now the priest goes to his chair immediately after the initial kissing of the altar and remains there throughout the Liturgy of the Word; only at the beginning of the Liturgy of the Eucharist does he moves to the altar.
+Now he goes to his chair (the Sedelia) after the initial kissing of the altar and remains there throughout the Liturgy of the Word; only now at the beginning of the Liturgy of the Eucharist does he move to the altar.

 The physical position of the priest therefore clearly indicates which of the two main parts of the Mass is being celebrated.
-The Liturgy of the Word now centres on the Lectern; the Liturgy of the Eucharist, on the Altar.
+The Liturgy of the Word centres on the Lectern; the Liturgy of the Eucharist, on the Altar.
 Only when the Liturgy of the Eucharist is over does the priest return to the chair for the concluding rites.

-The Liturgy of the Word over, the priest goes to the Altar and presents the gifts of bread and wine to God.
-This part of the Mass used to be called the Offertory; the Church now prefers to call it the Presentation of the Gifts.
-It is a kind of setting aside of the gifts for divine worship, separating them from ordinary use.
+The Celebrant (priest/bishop) now goes to the Altar to presents the gifts of bread and wine to God.
+This part of the Mass used to be called the Offertory; the preferred term today is the Presentation of the Gifts.
+It is a kind of setting aside of the bread and wine for divine worship, separating them from ordinary use.
 As the priest presents first the unleavened bread then the wine, the prayers he says are the prayers which (with slight adaptations) Our Lord himself would have used at the Last Supper as he blessed the bread and wine.
 This is the first pointer to what we will discuss later, that the Mass is the Last Supper now being made present under the form of Sacrament.